A bill to amend the Commodity Exchange Act to prevent manipulation of physical commodities prices, and for other purposes.

 Length: 3 pages

-This bill was introduced on December 12, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 12, 2014, in a previous session of Congress, but it did not receive a vote.

 Dec 12, 2014